 Please exercise caution when riding with a group as the majority of riders may not be familiar riding with non-standard bicycles.

-Trail-a-bikes and bikes with trailers or child seats are only permitted to ride the 7km, 15km, 30km and 60km distances and must start at the rear of the group.
+Trail-a-bikes and bikes with trailers or child seats are permitted to ride, however, they must start at the rear of the group.
 Riders who are bringing their child on their bike using a trail-a-bike, trailer or child seat, must sign a waiver at Rider Check-In for each child that will be participating with them.

 Note: All bicycles must have at least one brake.